-Tjanpi (wild harvested grass) with black/silver tinsel yarn and natural raffia
+Tjanpi (wild harvested grass) with natural, pink, orange, green raffia

 Dallas Smythe is an artist belonging to the Ngaanyatjarra language and cultural group in Western Australia.